At a Glance

 An alternative option, with arguably better privacy security, is to encrypt your email messages with PGP/MIME.
 This method works differently because you need two applications to enable the encryption process: an email application and a keychain store.

 Typically, the PGP/MIME method requires a bit more time to set up but also provides better protection.
-And the biggest advantage is, you don’t need to share/exchange your certificate with the recipient in order to send encrypted email messages.
+The biggest advantage is, you don’t need to share/exchange your certificate with the recipient in order to send encrypted email messages.

 Follow the steps below: